Marvin510/ChicagoSpeedViolations/README.md

 ### The making process of visualization #2

-- The Ward with the highest amount of Violation has an Independent Representative.
-City of Chicago has 48 Wards filled by Democrats, 1 by a republican and 1 by an Independent.
+- The Ward with the only Independent Representative has the highest amount of Violation.
+The City of Chicago has 48 Wards filled by Democrats, 1 by a republican and 1 by an Independent.

+4- Found that the city of Chicago is divided into 50 wards, each with 1 representative.
+Out of the 50 there is one not controlled by democrats or Republicans and it is the one with the highest vioaoations.

 While researching the zip code issue from the original data set I came to realize that I did not understant the meaning of the wards.